 The CCC was created to provide jobs for hundreds of thousands of young unmarried men during the Great Depression.

 Over 3 million men participated in the CCC.
-Their many accomplishments include, planting nearly 3 billion trees, constructing 800 parks, erecting 3,470 fire towers, building 97,000 miles of fire roads, and devoting 4,235,000 man-days fighting fires.
-The CCC improved streams, built small dams, and completed flood control projects.
-Under direction of the Soil Conservation Service, 500 CCC camps worked on soil erosion control to prevent another situation like the Dust Bowl of 1930s.
+Their many accomplishments include planting nearly 3 billion trees, constructing 800 parks, erecting 3,470 fire towers, building 97,000 miles of fire roads, and devoting 4,235,000 man-days fighting fires.
+The CCC improved streams built small dams and completed flood control projects.
+Under the direction of the Soil Conservation Service, 500 CCC camps worked on soil erosion control to prevent another situation like the Dust Bowl of the 1930s.

 Although the original CCC was disbanded in 1942, several new organizations have arisen over the years building on their legacy.